m-guseva/value_vision_trainer/README.md

 ![alt text](interface.png)

 The Value Vision Trainer is built in Python using Streamlit for the interface.
-You can find the program here [insert link].
+The program is deployed under [this link ](https://value-vision-trainer.streamlit.app/).

 I plan to expand this concept to other aspects of art, such as hue matching, proportion training, and perspective.